wwwxkz/hashPlot/README.md

 	- [ ] By finding bar height midle point
 - [ ] Improve pizza logic
 	- [ ] by implementing sin, cos, tan functions
-- [ ] Add zoom in/out
-	- [ ] By adding shell to last plot
-		- [ ] By adding a while loop and re-display function
-			- [ ] By displaying last parameters with updated display t_width
-- [ ] Add move through plot
-	- [ ] By adding a focus point